 China is the world's most populous nation with a current population of 1.381 billion.
-Shanghai is its capital city.
+Beijing is its capital city.
 Historically, China was governed by hereditary monarchies known as dynasties.
 Fierce battle emerged over the years between the monarchies.
 The last one was the Qing Dynasty which was replaced by the Republic of China.

 Battle of Zhuolu

 The Battle of Zhuolu was fought in 2500 BC.
 It pitted the tribes of Yanhuang led by the yellow emperor and Jiuli tribes led by Chiyuou and was fought in Zhuolu near the border of the present-day Hebei and Liaoning.
 The yellow emperor tribes merged with Yan emperor’s tribes and formed the Yanhuang tribe which rose to power on the plains of Guangzhou.
 They settled along the Yellow river towards the East China Sea where the Jiuli tribes were developed, and a conflict on the fertile plains of the Yellow River emerged between the tribes.
 The Jiuli first attacked the Yan emperor driving them towards the Yellow Emperor’s Lands which angered the yellow emperor, and he declared war against the Jiuli.
 The Yanhuang tribes eventually emerged victoriously and killed Chi You.The Jiuli were chased from central China while the Yellow Emperor built his capital in Zhuolu.
 The battle shaped the Chinese history as the Chinese refer themselves either as Yan or Huang descendants.